 38. “We pity in others only those evils which we ourselves have experienced.” –Jean Jacques Rousseau

-39. “Every man has the right to risk his own life in order to save it.”–Jean Jacques Rousseau
+39. “Every man has the right to risk his own life in order to preserve it.
+Has it ever been said that a man who throws himself out the window to escape from a fire is guilty of suicide?”–Jean Jacques Rousseau

 40. “Once you teach people to say what they do not understand, it is easy enough to get them to say anything you like.”– Jean Jacques Rousseau